Malaysia – Gunung Belumut

 - Drinking water and beverages

-- Personal expenses like shopping, shower fee, soft drinks, souvenirs etc
+- Personal expenses during the trip – shower fee, soft drinks, souvenirs etc

 - Emergency evacuation and medical expenses